 Travel has changed a lot in the year 2020.
-Many people’s travel plans have been either been rescheduled or canceled altogether.
+Many people’s travel plans have been either rescheduled or canceled altogether.
 Although people are not traveling as frequently as they used to, it’s important that airport construction continues in order to prepare for the future.

 Below, we have curated a list of exciting new airport projects that are debuting in the near future.
 Here are six airport projects that you can look forward to soon.